legendcodermartino1245/ldac-optimization-guide/multipoint_ldac.md

 ✅ This model has been fully validated across Samsung phones (S22/S23/S24), WH-1000XM5 firmware, Windows 11 Alt A2DP stack, and both AVRCP 1.5 and 1.6 configurations.

+### 🔬 Codec Negotiation Isolation in Multipoint

+It is important to understand that codec negotiation occurs independently for each A2DP connection.
+When using multipoint, every connected device negotiates its LDAC parameters separately with the headphones.

+Even when both devices are connected simultaneously, codec negotiation collisions cannot occur — the Sony firmware isolates each A2DP profile.
+Playback arbitration happens strictly at the AVRCP control layer, not at the codec layer.
+Once negotiated, each device maintains its own codec state unless that specific connection renegotiates (e.g., reconnects or resumes after disconnection).

+This design prevents any cross-device codec negotiation race conditions under multipoint operation.